 The thing is, however, like I pointed out, that it’s a racket.
 That’s the point about it being seductive and cheap, a way to make sure something that’s deemed toxic is detoxified.
 It’s about making sure that the publisher doesn’t look like it’s sitting on thousands of pages of questionable intellectual property, or IP, as it’s commonly referred to as these days, and making a profit from it, even though, that’s exactly what it is doing.

 I think this it is helpful to put this another way.
 There’s two ways of going about this.
-Think of the sensitivity reader as an editor, someone who looks after you, going through going through your work, sentence by sentence, to make sure that you are doing your best and, for sure, aren’t saying something really, really stupid, because you didn’t think it through.
+Think of the sensitivity reader as an editor, someone who looks after you, going through and through your work, sentence by sentence, to make sure that you are doing your best and, for sure, aren’t saying something really, really stupid, because you didn’t think it through.
 That sounds good to me.
 That can’t be cheap.
 Like I’d pay good money for a good editor.
 As it is the publisher who handles that, you’d at least think that they are people who get paid well.
 Now, the thing is that it’s not the case.
 The sensitivity reader is someone who competes with others for the same job, being paid so little that it’s a rip-off.
 As she points out in her earlier article, these people are what I’d call ‘contractors’.
 They get paid next to nothing and there’s no sense of security that comes with being an ‘employee’.
 You’d think that people who are ‘contractors’ would get paid a lot, being experts at something, like mercenaries of the corporate world, you know, ‘consultants’, but that’s the exact opposite of how it all works in the so called ‘gig economy’, as she points out.
-You earn very little for what you do and if you don’t like it, there’s always someone else to replace you.
+You earn very little from what you do and if you don’t like it, there’s always someone else to replace you.

 What does this mean for an author then?
 Well, as she points out in her more recent text, it helps to deflect criticism.
 If someone finds it questionable, it’s now not on you, but whoever was paid to check your work.
 It then has that stamp of approval, as she puts it.

 I think she makes good points in both of her texts, noting how silly it is to outsource one’s responsibility like this.
 From a more philosophical viewpoint, I think she explains this well when she points out that there’s this obsession with verisimilitude.
-If you ask me, the charm of fiction is that it is as if were real, but it isn’t.
+If you ask me, the charm of fiction is that it is as if were actually real, but it isn’t.
 That’s immersion for you.
-If you want it to be reality, why are you reading a book?
+If you want it to be actual reality, why are you reading a book?
 Why not experience things, instead of reading a book about someone experiencing things, if you are so afraid that the you aren’t getting the real deal?

 It’s not one of her examples, but let’s take someone like Marcel Proust.
 ‘In Search of Lost Time’ the protagonist is a heterosexual, yet Proust was known to be a homosexual.
 He deals with a lot of homosexuality, but we could flaw him for not knowing a thing about heterosexuality, just because that wasn’t his thing.
 Do I flaw him for that?
 No. I couldn’t care less.